10 PDPA Obligations Every Singapore Business Must Follow

 Minimum Security Measures

-- Strong passwords and MFA: On all systems containing personal data
+- Strong passwords and MFA: On every system that holds personal data

 Enforcement Spotlight